 3. Is it safe to resume sex if it’s been a while?

-Depending on how long it has been, you may want to consider talking to your doctor about a vaginal dilator.
+Depending on how long it’s been, you may want to consider talking to your doctor about a vaginal dilator.
 This tool may help stretch your vaginal tissues back to a place that will improve sexual function and enjoyment.

 4. What if sex is too painful?